alan-turing-institute/data-safe-haven/safe_haven_management_environment/azure-runbooks/SHM-Build-Instructions.md

     - If there was already an existing access policy for your user, delete it.
 You should be part of the administrator security group and access to all resources should be managed by secirity group rather than individual users.
     - Click the "Save" icon on the next screen

 ## 6. Tear down package mirrors
 If you ever need to tear down the package mirrors, use the following script.
-Again, you will need a full DSG configuration file for each Tier you want to tear down.
+Again, you will need a full SRE configuration file for each Tier you want to tear down.

 - Ensure you have the latest version of the Safe Haven repository from [https://github.com/alan-turing-institute/data-safe-haven](https://github.com/alan-turing-institute/data-safe-haven).
 - Ensure you are authenticated in the Azure CLI using `az login` and then checking this has worked with `az account list`
 - Open a Powershell terminal with `pwsh` and navigate to the `new_dsg_environment/shm_deploy_scripts/00_deploy_package_mirrors/` directory within the Safe Haven repository.
 - Ensure you are logged into the Azure within PowerShell using the command: `Connect-AzAccount`

-- Ensure the active subscription is set to that you are using for the new SAE using the command: `Set-AzContext -SubscriptionId "<dsg-subscription-name>"`
+- Ensure the active subscription is set to that you are using for the new SAE using the command: `Set-AzContext -SubscriptionId "<sre-subscription-name>"`

-- Run the `./Teardown_Package_Mirrors.ps1` script, providing the DSG ID when prompted.
-This will remove all the mirrors for the tier corresponding to that SAE. **NB.
-This will remove the mirrors from all SAEs of the same tier.**
+- Run the `./Teardown_Package_Mirrors.ps1` script, providing the SRE ID when prompted.
+This will remove all the mirrors for the tier corresponding to that SRE. **NB.
+This will remove the mirrors from all SREs of the same tier.**